 - Work With Direct Mailing Systems On Your Next Campaign

-We live in an era of “digital fatigue”, as consumers are bombarded by email, social ads, pop-ups, push notifications, and more.
+We live in an era of “digital fatigue”, as consumers are bombarded by email, social ads, pop-ups, push notifications, and AI-generated spam.
 Email open rates are under pressure, spam filters are stricter, and trust in digital ads is waning.
+In contrast, the physical nature of mail provides a sensory experience that digital cannot replicate.
+Recent data indicates that physical mail is interacted with an average of 7.6 times, proving that tangible assets have far more staying power in the modern home than a fleeting notification.

-Meanwhile, direct mail is quietly resurging, with direct mail response rates are estimated at around 4.4% compared to 0.12% for email.
-However, there are pros and cons to each channel, and when marketers in 2025 ask which is better, the real answer is: it depends!
+Meanwhile, direct mail is quietly resurging, with direct mail response rates often reaching 4.4% compared to 0.12% for email.
+This gap is widening as consumers become more selective about their digital interactions.
+In 2026, successful marketers are effectively integrating direct mail into their digital strategy to cut through the noise.
 Depending on your objectives and marketing goals, one may reign supreme for you, or you may benefit from a hybrid approach.
-Keep reading as we go through the pros and cons of each as we compare email vs direct mail.
+Keep reading as we compare email vs direct mail for the year ahead.

 Open & Engagement Rates

 With email, typical open rates vary by industry but tend to hover between 20-30%, sometimes less.
-It’s also important to understand that “opens” don’t always translate to meaningful engagement!
+It’s also important to understand that “opens” don’t always translate to meaningful engagement, especially with AI-driven inbox sorting!
+In 2026, privacy updates and auto-open features in mail clients have made these metrics even harder to track accurately.

 On the other hand, direct mail tends to be opened at much higher rates.
-Some studies suggest mail pieces get opened or at least viewed 80–90% of the time under ideal conditions.
+Modern research suggests that 95% of mail is engaged with in some way, whether it is opened, read, or filed for later.
 Because direct mail is tangible, recipients often handle it multiple times, which boosts brand recall and engagement beyond a one-off click.
+This is especially true for targeted mailshots that arrive when the digital noise is at its loudest.

 Response & Conversion Rates